mxeng/mcp-docs/labs/Lab-8.md

 ### Outcomes
 - Show the configuration of the L293 H-bridge used to control the two motor with variable speed and direction, including a circuit diagram.
-- Show calculations / algorithm used to convert the joystick values into appropriate PWM comparison values and IO signals for motor control.
+- Show calculations / algorithm used to convert the joystick values into appropriate PWM comparison values and IO signals for motor control*.
   - This should include where the serial communication takes place.
 - Demonstrate a PWM with appropriate frequency (**100-500Hz**) and duty cycle control on a oscilloscope.
 - Demonstrate a appropriately wired circuit for motor control.
-- Demonstrate a working wireless robot drive system with intuitive controls.
+- Demonstrate a working wireless robot drive system with intuitive controls*.

+*intuitive controls: consider how you would expect to control an RC car

 <p align="center"> <img src="https://github.com/mxeng/mcp-docs/blob/master/labs/robot_drive.png" alt="stopwatch with start/stop button and reset button" width="80%"> </p>